300LBHACK3R/Drinks-For-Fun/README.md

-# 2025 Tate R.A Byers - Crafted with Intellect and Ingenuity 😎

-# 2025 Tate R.A Byers - Crafted with Intellect and Ingenuity 😎

-# 2025 Tate R.A Byers - Crafted with Intellect and Ingenuity 😎

 # Fun and Interactive Drinking Game

 Welcome to the **Fun and Interactive Drinking Game**—an engaging Python project that turns a simple age-checking script into a virtual guest screening game!
 Crafted with intellect and ingenuity, this program not only evaluates a user’s age but also serves up a tailored drink menu with a playful twist.